Buick V6 engine: Series III

 Also note that Series III engines are the base for any 3800 produced for the 2004 year and up.
-This means the same block, heads, & connecting rods apply to any remaining Series II engines made after 2004 also.
-The difference is that Series III engines received the new superchargers (Generation 5 - Eaton M90 - if equipped), intake manifolds, fuel systems, powdered connecting rods, as well as larger intake valves, drive by wire throttle body and electronics.
+This means the same block, heads, and connecting rods apply to any remaining Series II engines made after 2004 also.
+The difference is that Series III engines received the new superchargers (Generation 5 – Eaton M90 – if equipped), intake manifolds, fuel systems, powdered connecting rods, as well as larger intake valves, drive by wire throttle body and electronics.

 L26 SIII Naturally Aspirated

 The L26 is the Series III version of the 3800.
 It is still a 231 cuin design.
 Compression remains at 9.4:1 as with the L36, but the aluminum upper and lower intake (2004+) and stronger connecting rods (2005+) are the primary physical changes.
 The powdered metal connecting rods were meant to be introduced in 2004 along with the L32, but the GM plant in Bay City, Michigan that supplies the Flint, Michigan plant could not achieve the desired production dates in time for that engine year.

-This engine was used in the following vehicles: